-Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.
+Staff will also receive regular safeguarding and child protection updates, including online safety (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.

 Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.